mcserversoft/documentation/docs/guides/port-forwarding.md

 ### Step 4: setting up the port forward {#-step-4-setting-up-the-port-forward}

-Fisrt, check [this website](https://portforward.com/router.htm), they have over hundreds of tutorials for almost every brand and model.
+First, check [this website](https://portforward.com/router.htm), they have over hundreds of tutorials for almost every brand and model.
 If yours isn't listed and you can't find any similar model, here are the general steps to follow :

 - turn on the advanced mode if there is one